 To understand the extent of the problem, let's take a look at some numbers around chloride (salt) concentrations in the water.

 The Canadian government sets out water quality guidelines that define the levels at which chloride effects aquatic life.
-There are two different guidelines: a level for chronic exposure and another for acute exposure.
+There are two different guidelines: a level for long-term exposure and another for

-In our streams and rivers, particularly in urban areas, we are seeing regular exceedances of the chronic and even acute guidelines.
-For example, a concentration of 6,120 mg/L was found in Hotchkiss Creek (in Barrie) in February 2013.
+In our streams and rivers, particularly in urban areas, we are seeing regular exceedances of the short-term and even long-term guidelines.
+For example, a concentration of 10,000 mg/L was found in Western Creek (in Newmarket) in January and February 2018.

 Did you know that salt water crabs were found in Mimico Creek?
 Read more!